Funrise Toys

-Funrise is an American toy manufacturer and distributor.
+Funrise Inc. is an American toy manufacturer and film distributor.

 History

 Funrise Toy Corporation designs, manufactures, and distributes toys for children.
 The company offers a line of preschool toys, as well as toys for kids of various age groups.
 It serves customers through its showrooms.
 The company was founded in 1987 and is based in Van Nuys, California with additional offices and showrooms in Bentonville, Arkansas; Minneapolis, Minnesota; Ontario, California; Kowloon, Hong Kong; Buckinghamshire, United Kingdom; and Nuremberg, Germany, as well as Australia.
 As of June 8, 2007, Funrise Toy Corp. is a subsidiary of Matrix Holdings Ltd.